aneeshfelicity/DS-Capstone/README.md

 ```

 ### Module Not Found Error
-Ensure you are running inside the Docker container started by `docker_bash.sh`.
-The container should have `/workspace` mounted to the current project directory.
+Ensure you are running inside the Docker container started with the docker run command.
+Inside the container, the project directory is mounted at: /workspace

 ### Dataset Download Issues
 The dataset is automatically fetched from UCI repository via `ucimlrepo`.
 If download fails: